Kh4n/url-shortener-unity/README.md

   - Badger-DB for the key value store
     - Native Golang implementation keeps things simple
     - Fast and proven for large (terabyte) level data
+  - Memcached for the cache server key-value store
+    - Only need a simple key-value store, and memcached is very simple, fast, and easy to use
 - Deployment:
   - Terraform for provisioning
     - This is what was mentioned was used at Unity, and I also quite like it.
 Overall it was a good experience.